honeycombio/terraform-provider-honeycombio/docs/data-sources/trigger_recipient.md

   type = string
 }

-# search for a trigger recipient of type "slack" and target "honeycomb-triggers" in the given dataaset
+# search for a trigger recipient of type "slack" and target "honeycomb-triggers" in the given dataset
 data "honeycombio_trigger_recipient" "slack" {
   dataset = var.dataset
   type    = "slack"